Sai-Manish/Online-Banking-system---OS-Mini-Project/README.md

 functional.
 The project should have the following functionalities:
 * All account transactional details and customer information are stored in files.
 * Account holders have to pass through a login system to enter their accounts.
-* The application should possess password-protected administrative access; thus preventing the whole management system from unauthorized access.
+* The application possess password-protected administrative access; thus preventing the whole management system from unauthorized access.
-* Three types of login should be created: normal user, joint account user, administrator.
+* Three types of login are created: Normal User, Joint Account User, Administrator.
-* Once you login as administrator, you should be able to add, delete, modify, search for a specific account details.
+* Once you login as administrator, you should be able to add, delete, modify, search for a specific account.
-* Once the customer connect to the server, you should get login and password prompt.
+* Once the customer connects to the server, you get a login and password prompt.
-After successful login, you should get menu for example:
+After successful login, if you are Normal or Joint user you will get a menu for example:
 Do you want to:
 	* Deposit
 	* Withdraw